robric/wiki-contrail-controller/Database-management-tool-to-check-and-fix-inconsistencies..md

             DB's - refer to zookeeper and cassandra.

     NOTES:
-            db_check, db_heal and db_clean operations are used to do all checker, healer and cleaner operations respectively.
+            check, heal and clean operations are used to do all checker, healer and cleaner operations respectively.

     DOCUMENTAION:
             Documentaion for each supported operation is displayed in positional arguments below.